#1 Poverty and misery in the parallel world

 Aqua, former Goddess reduced to a priestess, is generally dim-witted and wastes her fantastic starting points on useless skills.
-She is prone to emotional outbursts and unreasonable fits of rage, with any praise she does receive for her role as party healer going to her head and causing her to become reckless.
-Kazuma is also joined by Megumin and Darkness, a young mage whose spells are too powerful for her mana supply and a crusader with a fetish for taking lots of damage.
+She is prone to emotional outbursts and unreasonable fits of rage.
+Any praise she does receive for her achievements, mainly being the party healer, goes to her head and causes her to become reckless.
+Kazuma is also joined by Megumin and Darkness; a young mage whose spells are too powerful for her mana supply and a crusader with a fetish for taking lots of damage.

 Kazuma himself is a bit of a hybrid character himself without any skill he truly excels at.
-His background as a gamer does allow him to grasp the logic of this new world and strategize effectively, but his party members are all wildcards that can sometimes unexpectedly save the day, but usually cause his plans to derail and spiral into chaos.
+His background as a gamer does allow him to grasp the logic of this new world and strategize effectively.
+However, his party members are all wildcards that can sometimes unexpectedly save the day, but usually cause his plans to derail and spiral into chaos.

 #3 Dumb quests, silly monsters

 Just like in a fantasy RPG, Kazuma and Aqua begin their journey in a city for beginning adventurers.
-Unlike the typical adventurers’ town, though, the problems plaguing Axel don’t typically involve goblins, rats, or other common starter foes.
+Unlike the typical adventurers’ town though, the problems plaguing Axel don’t involve goblins, rats, or other common starter foes.

 Nay, goblins and orcs and spiders are someone else’s problems in this universe.
-Axel has to deal with the occasional invasion of flying cabbages or the breeding season of the local giant frogs causing them to feast on the farm animals and tiny children.
+Axel has to deal with the occasional invasion of flying cabbages or the local giant frogs getting unpredictable during their breeding season.

 Every quest is treated as an important event, only to have some comedic twist or involve hilarious monsters.
-Even so, they still manage to make story events exciting, with the season finales always standing out by presenting a big threat that gives all the silly characters genuinely heroic moments and strengthening the bonds between them.
+Even so, they still manage to make story events exciting.
+The season finales always stand out in particular, by presenting a big threat that gives all the silly characters genuinely heroic moments and strengthening the bonds between them.